timescale/docs/promscale/about-promscale.md

 the Promscale Connector using the Prometheus `remote_write` interface, and the Connector writes data to TimescaleDB.

-PromQL queries can be directed to the Connector directly.
+SQL queries are handled directly by TimescaleDB.
+PromQL queries can be directed to the Promscale Connector.
 Alternatively, you can direct PromQL queries to the Prometheus instance, which reads data from the Connector using the `remote_read` interface.
 The Connector, in turn, fetches data from TimescaleDB.
-SQL queries are handled by TimescaleDB directly.

 ## Architecture
 Promscale includes two components: